hussamsh/nova-cpp/README.md

  </p>

-C++ implementation of [Nova](https://github.com/hussamsh/Nova) a cryptography application based on chaotic maps.
+This project is a C++ implementation of [Nova](https://github.com/hussamsh/Nova) a cryptography application based on chaotic maps.
 It encrypts at three to five times as fast as the original implementation in javascript.

 This application runs from the terminal and has three maps implemented
 * Logistic map